bcallanan/dockers/README.md

 Hi there, this is my docker repo.
 They all work except mysql - sorry the volumes used for data, etc. are just a major problem with regard to docker/windows/virtualbox.
 I was recently notified or updated that docker is coming out with newer updates with some type of 'watcher' functionality for volume use.
+I think its not exactly a solution to the WFS (Windows filesystems issus) that are common with using volume mounts inside your docker env.
+Especially when you're bridging networks thru virtualbox.

 Here's the link: